 As a photographer, he has a keen interest in ‘people photography’.
 A key feature he strives to bring out in his photographs is an emotional connection between the subject and viewer.
-Colour often plays an important part in that process.
-Influences on his work include that of Raghubir Singh, Emilio Morenatti, and Steve McCurry — especially their work in South Asia.
-Other photographers he is inspired by include William Albert Allard, Ferdinando Scianna, Robert Doisneau, Sebastião Salgado and Mary Ellen Mark.
+Colour often plays an important role in that process.
+Photographers he is particularly inspired by include Raghubir Singh, Emilio Morenatti, and Muhammed Muheisen — especially their work in South Asia.
+Other photographers whose work he is drawn to include William Albert Allard, Ferdinando Scianna, Robert Doisneau, Sebastião Salgado and Mary Ellen Mark.

 Sohail is open to suggestions for assignments in the area of travel photography, documentary work and/or reportage (subject to availability).
 For related messages, please get in touch here.